At Manor Green, we have three curricular

 Personal, Social and Health Emotional

-We hold weekly year group assemblies which reflects that year group’s current PSHE topic of learning.
+We hold year group assemblies which reflects that year group’s current PSHE topic of learning.
 This learning is followed up with class based differentiated lesson in small groups, in pairs or on a 1:1 personalised basis according to need of the class and individual.
-When sensitive learning is planned to be taught parents and or carers will be invited into view the material prior to it being delivered.
+When sensitive learning is shown to parents and or carers in advance through parent workshops or online meetings.
+This ensures consistency and removes any misconceptions considered before the material is delivered to the children.

 We prioritise teaching e-safety through computing lessons with termly focusses that compliment the ever changing online world in an appropriate and relevant way for our children.